Acsis

 Acsis, Inc. is an American software company that specializes in enterprise software providing end-to-end supply chain traceability.
 In February 2022 ACSIS was acquired by the Italian company, Antares Vision Group.

 Company overview

 Headquartered in Marlton, New Jersey, Acsis is a privately held company whose primary shareholder is the private equity firm Saints Capital.
-Acsis has 1,000+ customers, 24/7 phone support, and over 1,100 implementations in 30 countries.

 Company history

 The company founded in 1996 as a spin-off of ARMS, was created to focus on the market trend in barcode and data collection solutions.
 Acquired in 2005 by Safeguard Scientifics, Inc., a publicly traded company located in Wayne, Pennsylvania.
 In 2008, Acsis, Inc. was acquired by Saints Capital.

 In February 2022 Acsis was acquired by the Italian company Antares Vision.